fastrgv/AdaGate/README.md

 sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

 whence the linker should now be able to find what it wants.
 But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that represents your accelerated-graphic-driver.

+### Final Note on Portability

+I am always interested in easy ways to make the distributed linux executables more portable, so I would appreciate hearing any suggestions.

 --------------------------